nsteve2407/nsteve2407/README.md

 Some of my projects:

--[Road Surface Segmentation in 3D point clouds](https://github.com/nsteve2407/road_seg_deeplabv3): Used DeeplLabv3 along with a Range Image based representation of Lidar point clouds to segment road surfaces.
-Model was trained on rural road data collected around Bryan-College Statiom area.
+-[Road Surface Segmentation in 3D point clouds](https://github.com/nsteve2407/road_seg_deeplabv3): Used DeepLabv3 along with a Range Image based representation of Lidar point clouds to segment road surfaces.
+Model was trained on rural road data collected around Bryan-College Station area.

--[Global Pose estimation using LIDAR and Open Steet Maps](https://github.com/nsteve2407/osm-localization): Implemented a Particle filter based localization methodology using Lidar Road Detection for measurements, to help deal with driving scenarios where performance of positioning sensors such as GPS is inconsistent.
+-[Global Pose estimation using LIDAR and Open Steet Maps](https://github.com/nsteve2407/osm-localization): Implemented a Particle filter based localization methodology using Lidar Road Detection as measurements.
+The motivation was to help deal with driving scenarios where performance of positioning sensors such as GPS is inconsistent.
 The algorithm was able to recover pose within a search space as large as 36 sq.km with a mean error les than 2 meters after convergence.

 -[Object Detection in Images](https://github.com/nsteve2407/urban-road-osbtacle-detection): Used the Tensoflow Object Detection API to detect objects in Camera images.
-I used a SSD architecture with a ResNet50 backbone, along with modidifications such as scale and Aspect Ration tuning for anhor boxes to optimize performace on the Wayme Open Dataset.
+I used an SSD architecture with a ResNet50 backbone, along with modidifications such as scale and Aspect Ratio tuning for anchor boxes to optimize performace on the Waymo Open Dataset.

 -[LiDAR-Camera Senosr fusion for object tracking](https://github.com/nsteve2407/lidar_cam_fusion): Fused 2D detections from camera measurements along with 3D object detections on LIDAR using an Extended Kalman Filter.
 Currently working on improving tracking performance as well as integration with ROS.